Pleime/Chupong Campaign Destroying B3 Field Front Base

-- On 10/28, according to intelligence daily report, the 32d Regiment had nearly closed its base on the north bank of the Ia Drang.
+- On 10/28, according to the intelligence daily report, the 32d Regiment had nearly closed its base on the north bank of the Ia Drang.

-- On 10/29, according to intelligence daily report, the 33d Regiment was headed for its "home" prior to the attack on Pleime.
+- On 10/29, according to the intelligence daily report, the 33d Regiment was headed for its "home" prior to the attack on Pleime.
 This was Anta Village at YA940010.

-- On 10/31, according to intelligence daily report, the enemy units continued to disintegrate and fragment into small parties; furthermore, the 33d experienced shortage of food and medicines since many units could not reach their pre-stocked supply because of the sudden thrusts of the helicopter-borne troopers.
+- On 10/31, according to the intelligence daily report, the enemy units continued to disintegrate and fragment into small parties; furthermore, the 33d experienced shortage of food and medicines since many units could not reach their pre-stocked supply because of the sudden thrusts of the helicopter-borne troopers.

-- On 11/01, according to intelligence daily report, the 1st Air Cavalry Division discovered and destroyed a VC field hospital well equipped with medicines and surgical instruments; and the regimental headquarters had reached the base at Anta village, but the bulk of the regiment was still strung out between Pleime and Chu Pong.
+- On 11/01, according to the intelligence daily report, the 1st Air Cavalry Division discovered and destroyed a VC field hospital well equipped with medicines and surgical instruments; and the regimental headquarters had reached the base at Anta village, but the bulk of the regiment was still strung out between Pleime and Chu Pong.

-- On 11/02, according to intelligence daily report, the 66th Regiment began moving into assembly areas in the Chu Pong-Ia Drang area.
+- On 11/02, according to the intelligence daily report, the 66th Regiment began moving into assembly areas in the Chu Pong-Ia Drang area.

-- On 11/04, according to intelligence daily report, the 33d Regiment was ordered out of its base at Hill 732, which it had hardly reached, and onto the eastern slopes of Chu Pong in the vicinity of YA922010 with its battalions (when they closed) to take up positions from Hill 732, down through Anta Village (940010) to the north bank of the Ia Meur (980000).
+- On 11/04, according to the intelligence daily report, the 33d Regiment was ordered out of its base at Hill 732, which it had hardly reached, and onto the eastern slopes of Chu Pong in the vicinity of YA922010 with its battalions (when they closed) to take up positions from Hill 732, down through Anta Village (940010) to the north bank of the Ia Meur (980000).
 Also, according to intelligence daily report, the fragmented bits and pieces of the regiment were still making their way in a generally westward direction, clinging to stream beds, utilizing all available concealment to avoid detection by the ever-present Cavalry helicopters.
 There still was one unit reasonably intact - the battalion that had acted as rear guard.
 Starting later and moving more slowly than the rest, it was still east of main Cavalry positions.

-- On 11/05, according to intelligence daily report, the 66th Regiment continued to close into assembly areas in the Chu Pong sanctuary and the 33d Regiment waited for its shattered forces to rejoin the parent unit.
+- On 11/05, according to the intelligence daily report, the 66th Regiment continued to close into assembly areas in the Chu Pong sanctuary and the 33d Regiment waited for its shattered forces to rejoin the parent unit.
 The 32d Regiment and Field Front, meanwhile, remained untouched and untroubled north of the Ia Drang and adjacent to the Cambodian frontier.

-- On 11/08, according to intelligence daily report, only fragmented units and stragglers remained east of the Chu Pong-Ia Drang complex.
+- On 11/08, according to the intelligence daily report, only fragmented units and stragglers remained east of the Chu Pong-Ia Drang complex.

-- On 11/09, according to intelligence daily report, the Field Front headquarters was at north of the Ia Drang.
+- On 11/09, according to the intelligence daily report, the Field Front headquarters was at north of the Ia Drang.

 The herding phase ended.
 Now came the phase of enticing the enemy units to get close together.
-This was the mission G3/II Corps assigned to 3rd Air Cavalry Brigade to achieve.
+This was the mission G3/II Corps assigned to the 3rd Air Cavalry Brigade to achieve.

 Operation Silver Bayonet I